oracle/oci-secrets-store-csi-driver-provider/GettingStarted.md

    ```
    This command will update sources for that module in `vendor/` folder.
 1. Then commit those changes.
+1. Note: When 'sigs.k8s.io/secrets-store-csi-driver' is being upgraded, please make sure you upgrade version for secrets-store-csi-driver in the Chart.yaml

 <a name="versioning"></a>
 ## Versioning